teammatehunt/checkmate/README.md

+To start a server or to develop, you will need docker and docker-compose.
+On Ubuntu, you can install with `sudo apt install docker.io docker-compose`.

 After everything is set up, use the following to build the components and start the server.

 You will need credentials in Discord and in Drive.